Skip to Content

 Carving a turkey

 Most people serve the drumstick whole.
 Remove the thigh bone from the underside of the meat.
-You should easily be able to do this with you hands.
+You should easily be able to do this with your hands.
 With the skin-side up, cut into slices.

 Carving a turkey

 Step 3.
-Remove the wings.
+Remove the wings

 Carving a turkey

 Step 4.
-Carve the breast meat.
+Carve the breast meat

 Remove excess skin by lifting from the neck cavity and cutting close to the body.